ksarnoff/ksarnoff.github.io/_pages/about.md

   - /about.html
 ---

-I am a 3rd year Phd student in economics at Princeton.
+I am a 3rd year PhD student in economics at Princeton.
 I am interested in gender and ideology.

 <h1> Publications </h1>